 A business-wide approach

-- Build customer value
+- Building customer value

-The unseen benefits of a long-term approach
+Advocacy – the unseen benefit of a long-term approach

 There are additional benefits to a long-term relationship with a customer over and above the repeat sales.
 Today, buyers get their advice and recommendation from peers and other buyers through social media, business forums, blogs and other channels.
-So new prospects will be asking your customers what they think, how they rate the product and the service.
-If you don't have satisfied customers, you will be losing sales.
+So new prospects will be asking your customers what they think how they rate the product and the service.
+If you don't have satisfied customers, you will be losing those potential sales.